You’ve seen Black Lives Matter and you know you want to get involved. That’s great!

 This is going to be a life-long process.
 This isn’t something you can check off a list tomorrow.
 If and when you do something wrong and if you get called out — especially if it’s a Black person that calls you out — apologize, accept it graciously as a learning experience and do better next time.

 Include Black Trans rights in your ballot issues.
 Include Black women’s issues.
 It was Trans activists that began the Stonewall Riots which eventually led to progress for our LGBTQ+ communities.
 It is their activism that continues to lead important movements within the larger landscape of Black Lives Matter.
-They are also being targeted just as much as Black men are and often their names fail to become rallying cries on the same level of George Floyd and Eric Garner et al, as illustrated by Breonna Taylor who I mentioned already above.
+They are also being targeted just as much as Black men are and often their names fail to become rallying cries on the same level of George Floyd and Eric Garner et al, as illustrated by Breonna Taylor who I already mentioned above.

 So… why write this post about Black Lives Matter and why share it here on my blog?